ddanhviet/JPMorgan-FlightSeatReservation/README.md

 - Provide absolute path instead of relative path for persistence filename
 - Have a constant for reserved state
 - Get filename as a configuration for SeatBookService
+- Update log appender to split up if it gets too big (can be periodically)
+- Encode seat file